nf-core/raredisease/docs/output.md

 Based on VEP annotations, custom scripts used by the pipeline further annotate each record with the most severe consequence, and pli scores.

-> **NB**: Output files described below do not include mitochondrial annotations only if --skip_mt_annotation is set to true.
+> **NB**: Output files described below do not include mitochondrial annotations only if --skip_subworklows includes mt_annotation.

 <details markdown="1">
 <summary>Output files</summary>